ait-detectmate/DetectMateService/docs/configuration.md

 | `POST` | `/admin/persistency/save` | Forces an immediate flush of in-memory learned state to storage. |
 | `POST` | `/admin/persistency/load` | Restores learned state from storage, replacing what is currently in memory. |

 Both `POST` endpoints return `404` if no library component is loaded or if `persist` is not configured in the component config.
+See [usage.md](usage.md#controlling-state-persistency) for `detectmate-client` equivalents.

 #### `/admin/persistency/status` response